Rover Ant Facts & Information

 Since infestations are often associated with moisture and fungal decay, efforts to remediate moisture problems will greatly help.
 It is recommended that wood damaged by water should be replaced and nesting areas in moist areas under debris, landscape timbers, or rocks should also be addressed.
 In addition, sealing entrance points that ants and other pests can use to get into the home or building is beneficial.

 Chemical products may also be needed to obtain an acceptable level of control.
 The use of insecticides to target and treat nests, plus the application of perimeter treatments will aid greatly.
 Gel baits and dusts may be used in electrical sockets for indoor control, and aerosols provide good products to use in wall voids.

 Your local Orkin technician is trained to help manage rover ants and similar pests.
-Since every building or home is different, your Orkin technician will design a unique program for your situation.
+Since every building or home is different, your Orkin technician will design a unique ant treatment program for your situation.